-We expect to use cash primarily for operating activities, such as expansion of our sales and marketing operations, research and development activities and other working capital needs, such as salaries, bonuses, and other personnel cost and data center hosting costs, as well as payments for acquisitions of businesses and interest payments on our convertible senior notes.
+We expect to use cash primarily for operating activities, such as expansion of our sales and marketing operations, research and development activities and other working capital needs, such as salaries, bonuses, and other personnel cost and data center hosting costs, as well as payments for acquisitions of businesses, interest payments on our convertible senior notes and payments related to the 2022 Strategic Realignment.
 We expect to continue to finance our operations primarily through cash from sales to our customers and may consider future equity issuances and debt financing arrangements.
-Our commitments to settle contractual obligations include \$825.0 million principal amount of indebtedness under the 2026 Notes, 2024 Notes and 2022 Notes (see Note 9 of the notes to consolidated financial statements) and lease obligations of \$22.9 million (see Note 16 of the notes to condensed consolidated financial statements).
+As of September 30, 2022, our commitments to settle contractual obligations include \$825.0 million principal amount of indebtedness under the 2026 Notes, 2024 Notes and 2022 Notes (see Note 9 of the notes to consolidated financial statements) and lease obligations of \$14.2 million (see Note 16 of the notes to condensed consolidated financial statements).